maria0904m/COMP3010---70-/README.md

 - Maintaining consistent hardening positions Identification of the single host running on a different OS indicates how small variances can point to larger security problems.

+---

+## 5. Conclusion
+These exercises have ensured comprehensive SOC level analysis in Splunk using the BOTSv3 dataset regarding AWS identity behaviour, cloud misconfiguration, S3 access patterns and endpoint telemetry.
+Preparing and installing, ingestion of the database and tools is a foundation step to carry out incident analysis accurately and reliably, thereby, simulating a preparation phase in SOC operations.

+**Key lessons learned:**\
+- CloudTrail is main forensic source in understanding identity centred security problems
+- MFA enforcement for API calls is critical to mitigate credential attacks
+- S3 bucket misconfigurations are a leading category of cloud security failures
+- Cross dataset correlation is important for determining attack scope and impact.
+- Baseline deviations in endpoint OS can indicate early misconfigurations or usage of unauthorized systems.

+**Forward looking recommandations:**\
+- Implement automated detection using Splunk for events that grant public access
+- MFA to be enforced for all IAM users and API call level
+- Apply AWS block public access settings
+- Standardise endpoint OS build and enable deviation alerts
+- Integrate regular IAM privilege audits

+This investigation demonstrates how SOC analysts transform raw telemetry into actionable security intelligence, blending technical evidence with operational context.
+Structured analysis supported by evidence and SOC aligned reflection develop both technical and operational competencies required in real world incident handling

+---